bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_MANUAL_KERNEL_INSTALLATION.md

 ### Login as root or prepend sudo to further commands
-The commands after this point in the procedure must be executed with root priviedges on the Seagate Central.
+The commands after this point in the procedure must be executed with root privileges on the Seagate Central.
 This can be done by either prepending **sudo** to each command or by issuing the **su** command and becoming the root user.